inasafe/inasafe-doc/docs/source/training/intermediate/osm/304-creating-josm-file-presets.rst

 26. Create a new layer and add a point.

-27. Go to the presets menu.
+27. Go to the Presets menu.
 You should see the menu that you just created!

 .. image:: /static/training/intermediate/osm/image103.*
    :align: center